stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

 #### Submitting a R job

 Here's an example R batch script that can be submitted via `sbatch`.
-It runs a simple matrix multiplication example, and demonstrate how to feed R code as a [HEREDOC][url_heredoc] to R directly, so no intermediate R script is necessary:
+It runs a simple matrix multiplication example, and demonstrates how to feed R code as a [HEREDOC][url_heredoc] to R directly, so no intermediate R script is necessary:

-=== "R-test.sbatch"
+=== "Rtest.sbatch"

     ``` bash
     #!/usr/bin/bash
     #SBATCH --time=00:10:00
     #SBATCH --mem=10G
-    #SBATCH --output=R-test.log
+    #SBATCH --output=Rtest.log

     # load the module
     ml R